-Female Genital Mutilation remains an entrenched cultural and religious driven act in practicing communities.
-While global efforts have been made to curb this issue evidence suggests that families, cutters and practitioners still find ‘creative ways’ to uphold the practice.
+FGM remains an act deeply rooted in the cultural and religious beliefs of practicing communities.
+While global efforts have been made to curb this practice, evidence suggests that families, cutters and practitioners still find ‘creative ways’ to uphold the practice.

 In some countries where FGM has become illegal, the practice has both been pushed underground and across borders to avoid prosecution.
 The movement of families and traditional practitioners across national borders for the purpose of FGM is a complex challenge for the campaign to end the practice, and women and girls living in border communities can be particularly vulnerable.
 (28 Too Many, 2018(a); 28 Too Many, 2018(b))

-“Before, that is, before we even started talking about the law, people were doing it (FGM) here, we did not need to move.
+“Before we even started talking about the law, people were doing it (FGM) here, we did not need to move.
 It is because there was the law that people sought to hide, to go elsewhere.
 You will agree with me that travel is expensive.
-If it’s not because of the law, people would not move.”
+If there was no law, people would not move.”

 A Burkinabe youth leader, interviewed by the GRIGED.
 (GRIGED, 2008)